 List the full legal authority for operating the system, specifically the authority to collect the information listed in question 1.1.
 Provide the authorities in a manner understandable to any potential reader, i.e., do not simply provide a legal citation; use statute names or regulations in addition to citations.
 Legal authorities include Federal laws, regulations, statutes, and Executive Orders.
-This question is related to privacy control AP-1, Authority to Collect states the authority of maintenance of the system listed in question 1.1 falls under the following: "National Patient Databases-VA" (121VA10).
-2023-07638.pdf (govinfo.gov).
-The authority in the SORN is 38 U.S.C 501.
+This question is related to privacy control AP-1, Authority to Collect

 The Privacy Act of 1974, as amended, 5 U.S.C. § 552a, establishes a code of fair information practices that govern the collection, maintenance, use, and dissemination of information about individuals that are maintained in systems of records by federal agencies.
-The SORN for the system